GENERAL ASSEMBLY OF NORTH CAROLINA

 insurance in this State.
 The trust fund, which shall be included in any

-date which at no time shall be less than five years; orThe
+which at no time shall be less than five years; orThe requirements of

-individual insurers, or a combination of both unincorporated and incorporated
+consists of unincorporated individual insurers, or a combination of both

 c.
 In the case of an "insurance exchange" created by the laws of individual states, maintain capital and surplus, or the substantial equivalent thereof, of not less than seventy-five million dollars ($75,000,000) in the aggregate.
 For insurance exchanges which maintain funds in an amount of not less than fifteen million dollars ($15,000,000) for the protection of all insurance exchange policyholders, each individual syndicate shall maintain minimum capital and surplus, or the substantial equivalent thereof, of not less than five million dollars ($5,000,000).
 If the insurance exchange does not maintain funds in an amount of not less than fifteen million dollars ($15,000,000) for the protection of all insurance exchange policyholders, each individual syndicate shall meet the minimum capital and surplus requirements of subdivision (2)a. of this section.